MNRWorld/study.mnr.world/README.md

 - **Question Bank:** A collection of past exam questions, organized by university and subject.
 - **Courses:** A showcase of preparatory courses available for students.
 - **Authentication:** A simple and secure login system using Supabase, supporting both GitHub and anonymous guest sessions.
+- **Optimized Performance:** Implements build-time data aggregation to ensure fast page loads by pre-processing all university data into a single, efficient module.

 ## 🛠️ Tech Stack